 Minute 0 to 5: An external reset signal will change the BAM clock back to the 00:00 of the current hour.
 If a cycle has already started, it will continue.
 No error occurs since there is adequate time to complete the cycle.
 Minute 5 to 55: An external reset signal has no effect.
 The error log will contain the date and time of the "E" alarm reset attempt.
 Minute 55 to 60: If an external reset occurs after a completed cycle (idle condition), then no error occurs.
 The clock will be set forward to 00:00 of the next hour and a new measurement cycle will start.

-EARLY Mode Clock Resets:
+EARLY Mode Clo Minute 55 to 60: ck Resets: The external reset signal changes the clock back to minute 55:00 of the

-Minute 55 to 60: The external reset signal changes the clock back to minute 55:00 of the current hour.
+- Minute 55 to 60: The external reset signal changes the clock back to minute 55:00 of the current hour.
 A new measurement cycle will start at that moment.
 If a cycle has already started, it will continue.
-No error occurs since there is adequate time to complete the cycle.

-Minute 0 to 50: The external reset signal has no effect.
-The error log will contain the date and time of the "E" alarm reset attempt.

-Minute 50 to 55: If an external reset occurs after a completed cycle (idle condition), then no error occurs.
+No error occurs since there is adequate time to complete the cycle. - Minute 0 to 50: The external reset signal has no effect.
+The error log will contain the date and time of the "E" alarm reset attempt. - Minute 50 to 55: If an external reset occurs after a completed cycle (idle condition), then no error occurs.
 The clock will be set forward to minute 55:00 of the current hour and a new measurement cycle will start.